Key Activities

 Shanghai Masque: John Hejduk’s Work is the first exhibition of Hejduk's work in Asia, curated by renowned architect and educator Yung Ho Chang, GE Ming, and myself.
 Hosted at the prestigious Power Station of Art (PSA) in Shanghai, the exhibition spanned 8,000 square feet and featured 76 drawings and 7 models loaned from the Canadian Centre for Architecture (CCA), alongside 6 large-scale reconstructions by students and community volunteers, a projection installation I designed, and a film.
 The exhibition garnered significant public and scholarly attention, attracting 58,476 visitors and 23,805 attendees at five panel discussions.
 In addition to curating the exhibits, I served as a designer on the display design team, particularly for the White Hall.

-2019-2024 Built Work: Swan Field Café and Sea Oculus, Rongcheng, China
+2019 Sea Oculus, Rongcheng, China

-2013-2020 Interdisciplinary Work: Plastic Recycling
+2013-2021 Interdisciplinary Work: Plastic Upcycling

 2017-2020 Director, The Academy of Visual and Performing Arts at Texas A&M University